jonasw234/YouTube-Checker-to-NewPipe/README.md

 *Warning:* This is a one way synchronization from [YouTube Checker](https://github.com/XrXr/YoutubeSubscriptionChecker) to [NewPipe](https://newpipe.schabi.org/).
 The current version doesn’t try to merge subscriptions and you cannot synchronize from [NewPipe](https://newpipe.schabi.org/) to [YouTube Checker](https://github.com/XrXr/YoutubeSubscriptionChecker).
 Maybe I will add this in the future, but right now this is simply not my use case.

+(Sidenote: I used to use [SkyTube](https://skytube-app.com/), but lately it [failed to download subscriptions due to overuse of the default API key](https://github.com/ram-on/SkyTube/issues/550).
+Since I don’t want to add my own API key, I’ve now switched.
+The only thing that I was still missing was a chronological sort, however there are some patched APKs that implement that feature available: https://github.com/TeamNewPipe/NewPipe/pull/2547)

 ## Dependencies
 - Python3